 Causes and contributing factors

-The leg, ankle and foot functions as a lever.
+The leg, ankle, and foot function as a lever.
 This lever is called the CT band.
-Levers consist of three parts; an effort arm, a fulcrum and a resistance arm.
+Levers consist of three parts: an effort arm, a fulcrum, and a resistance arm.
 In the CT band, the leg is the effort arm or source of force coming primarily from the calf muscles.
 The ankle is the fulcrum or hinge of the lever.
-And the foot is the resistance arm of the lever.
+The foot is the resistance arm of the lever.
 The resistance arm of the lever is where the force creates action.
-The lever action of the leg, ankle and foot is to deliver force from the strongest muscle in our body (the calf) to the ball-of-the-foot.
+The lever action of the leg, ankle, and foot is to deliver force from the strongest muscle in our body (the calf) to the ball-of-the-foot.
 The action created is what we know as walking.
 Plantar fasciitis is the result of an imbalance in the lever mechanics of the leg ankle and foot.
-This imbalance results in force from the effort arm (calf) that overwhelms the resistance arm (the foot).
+This imbalance results in force from the effort arm (calf) that overwhelms the resistance arm (the foot.)

 Avoid going barefoot or wearing a shoe with a low heel.

 Wear a heel lift or shoe with an elevated heel.

 Taping the arch, stretching splints, heel cushions, and a host of other "devices" have been used successfully to treat plantar fasciitis.
 All of these devices focus on changing the biomechanical properties of the CT band.
 Remember, the key to treating plantar fasciitis is addressing the entire CT Band and not just the plantar fascia.
 Stretches and heel lifts are quite often all that is needed to change the biomechanical properties of the CT band and for complete resolution of symptoms of plantar fasciitis.